wgao19/gatsby-typography-gutenberg/gatsby-starter-gutenberg/content/the-birth-of-movable-type/index.md

 Gutenberg's early printing process, and what tests he may have made with movable type, are not known in great detail.
 His later Bibles were printed in such a way as to have required large quantities of type, some estimates suggesting as many as 100,000 individual sorts.
 Setting each page would take, perhaps, half a day, and considering all the work in loading the press, inking the type, pulling the impressions, hanging up the sheets, distributing the type, etc., it is thought that the Gutenberg–Fust shop might have employed as many as 25 craftsmen.

 ![Movable metal type, and composing stick, descended from Gutenberg's press.
 Photo by Willi Heidelbach.
 Licensed under CC BY 2.5](media/movable-type.jpg)

-_Movable metal type, and composing stick, descended from Gutenberg's press.
-Photo by Willi Heidelbach.
-Licensed under CC BY 2.5_

 Gutenberg's technique of making movable type remains unclear.
 In the following decades, punches and copper matrices became standardized in the rapidly disseminating printing presses across Europe.
 Whether Gutenberg used this sophisticated technique or a somewhat primitive version has been the subject of considerable debate.